-Either spouse or civil partner can make an application to court to resolve financial disputes arising from divorce or the dissolution of a civil partnership.
+Either a spouse or civil partner can make an application to court to resolve financial disputes arising from divorce or the dissolution of a civil partnership.
 The person making the application is called the applicant and the other person is called the respondent.
-Unless there are exceptional circumstances (e.g., domestic abuse), you must attend a meeting about mediation before applying to the court.
-It is preferable to resolve financial disputes before the final legal document ending your legal relationship is granted.
+As of April 2024, completing non-court dispute resolution (ncDR) alternatives is now compulsory before applying for a court hearing. ncDR options include, but are not limited to, collaborative law, arbitration and family mediation and hybrid mediation.
+Parties who readily dismiss NCDR in favor of litigation may face financial sanctions.
+Unless there are exceptional circumstances (e.g., domestic abuse), you must attend a mediation information and assessment meeting (MIAM) before applying to the court.
+It is advisable to resolve financial disputes before the final legal document formally ends your legal relationship.